 Skip to content

-How to Choose the Best eCommerce Platform for Your Small Business
+How to Choose the Best Ecommerce Platform for Your Business

 Table of Contents

-Whether you’ve got a great new startup idea or are looking to take your business online, everyone looking to venture into the eCommerce world needs a reliable eCommerce platform.
-Despite being strictly digital, an eCommerce platform acts as a sort of brick-and-mortar home base, the physical representation of your digital storefront.
+Whether you’ve got a great new startup idea or are looking to take your business online, everyone looking to venture into the ecommerce world needs a reliable platform.
+Despite being strictly digital, an ecommerce platform acts as a sort of brick-and-mortar home base, the physical representation of your digital storefront.
 Your platform is an important part of your business, enabling and hampering your progress depending on the circumstance.

 With hundreds of different platforms to choose from, all touting their amazing features, it’s tough to know which platform is right for you.
-We’ll go over the top considerations you need to know, and some of the best platform options available.
+We’ll review the top considerations you need to know, as well as some of the best platform options available.

 Consider the Business Side

-As the owner of your business, and operator of your eCommerce site, there are a myriad of things to consider when choosing the best eCommerce platform for your business.
+As the owner of your business, and operator of your ecommerce site, there are a myriad of things to consider when choosing the best platform for your business.
 Here are just a few:

 Budget

 The first and easiest one is budget.
-Simply put: how much capital can you afford to spend on your eCommerce platform, and all the expenses it may entail?
+Simply put: how much capital can you afford to spend on your ecommerce platform, and all the expenses it may entail?
 Most platforms charge a monthly or yearly subscription fee for use, along with possible recurring fees for a domain name, a unique or customizable website, additional plug-ins or integrations, and much, much more.
-One thing to look out for—does the platform include all the key features you need?
+One thing to consider is whether the platform includes all the key features you need?
 Or will you need to add costly third-party tools and apps for your website to perform?
 Create a detailed budget before deciding, and have it in hand when comparing your platform options to find the right fit.

 Scale